pcorralrodas/SAE-Stata-Package/README.md

 The package now includes significant methodological improvements:

 - **Revised Census EB Method**: A new implementation that shows substantial improvement over previous approaches
-- **Improved Error Estimation**: Better MSE estimation through parametric bootstrap procedures
+- **Improved Error Estimation**: More accurate MSE estimation through parametric bootstrap procedures
 - **Enhanced Performance**: Significantly reduced bias and improved efficiency compared to previous methods
-- **Heteroskedasticity Handling**: Better incorporation of heteroskedasticity and survey weights
+- **Heteroskedasticity Handling**: Now incorporates heteroskedasticity and survey weights

+### June 17, 2025 Update

+A substantial update was released on **June 17, 2025**, with the following improvements and fixes:

+1. **Compatibility with Older Stata Versions**
+   Fixed an error affecting older versions of Stata (<17), where LAPACKE was not available and the `_f_hh_gls2()` function in Mata could not run.
+   → Users of older Stata versions should run the script `l/lsae_povmap_old.mata` (one-time only) to resolve this issue.

+2. **Experimental Benchmarking Functionality**
+   Introduced an experimental benchmarking feature.
+   → This allows small area estimates at lower geographic levels to align with official estimates when aggregated to the survey's level of representativeness.
+See help file for instructions on its implementation.

 ## Overview